mbudisic/pstuts-rag/docs/DEVELOPER.md

 - **Web search**: Tavily integration targeting `helpx.adobe.com`
 - **State management**: LangGraph for multi-agent coordination
 - **Evaluation**: RAGAS framework for retrieval and generation metrics

+## 🆕 Recent Refactors & Enhancements (Spring 2024)

+### 🏗️ Modular App Structure & Async Initialization
+- The main application (`app.py`) is now more modular and async-friendly!
+Initialization of the datastore, agent graph, and session state is handled with care for concurrency and user experience.
+- The agent graph is now referenced as `ai_graph` (formerly `compiled_graph`) for clarity and onboarding ease.
+- Chainlit session and callback management is improved, making it easier to hook into events and extend the app. 🚦

+### 🤖 Robust API/Model Selection Logic
+- All API/model selection (for LLMs and embeddings) is now centralized in `utils.py` via `get_chat_api` and `get_embeddings_api`.
+- These functions robustly parse string input to the `ModelAPI` enum, so you can use any case or format (e.g., "openai", "OPENAI", "Ollama") and it will Just Work™.
+- This eliminates a whole class of bugs from mismatched config strings! 🎉

+### 🔍 Smarter Search Phrase Generation
+- The search phrase generation logic (in `prompts.py` and node code) now uses previous queries and conversation history to generate unique, context-aware search phrases.
+- This means less repetition, more relevance, and a more natural research workflow for the agents. 🧠✨

+### ⚙️ Enhanced LLM API & Configuration
+- The `Configuration` class (`configuration.py`) now supports robust environment variable overrides and easy conversion to/from `RunnableConfig`.
+- All config parameters are logged and managed with dataclass fields, making debugging and onboarding a breeze.

+### 🎨 Sepia Theme Update
+- The UI now features a beautiful sepia color palette for a warm, inviting look (see above for details!).
+- Theme files and configuration have been updated for seamless switching between light and dark sepia modes.
+- Perfect for those late-night Photoshop tutorial sessions! ☕🖼️

 ## 📚 Resources